 The west of Iceland is an enormous area characterized by fjords, valleys, volcanoes and craters.
-The pearl of the Snaefellsnes peninsula in the west is the Snaefellsjokull glacier.
-The west of Iceland is also where most of the Icelandic sagas, heroes or ventures took place.
+The most famous attraction in the west is undoubtedly the Snaefellsnes peninsula that is home to the mighty Snaefellsjokull glacier as well as mt.
+Kirkjufell, also known as the arrowhead mountain from Game of Thrones.
+The western part of Iceland is also where many of the most famous Icelandic Viking sagas took place.

-You’re in Viking country!
-Easily accessible from Reykjavik through a six kilometer (4 mi) tunnel under Hvalfjordur fjord, west Iceland is a showcase of lava formations, geothermal activity and history.
+The western part of Iceland is easily accessible from Reykjavik through a six-kilometer (4 mi) tunnel under Hvalfjordur fjord.
+Moreover, the west of Iceland is a showcase of lava formations, geothermal activity, and history.
 Woodlands and waterfalls are frequent sights, and there are pristine lakes and rivers for fishing.

-On Snaefellsnes peninsula, amazing works of nature adorn the landscape, culminating in the glittering glacial cap of Snaefellsjokull, atop a crater which provided Jules Verne with the setting for his novel ‘Journey to the Center of the Earth.’
+On the Snaefellsnes peninsula, you have amazing works of nature adorn the landscape, culminating in the glittering glacial cap of Snaefellsjokull, atop a crater which provided Jules Verne with the setting for his novel ‘Journey to the Center of the Earth.’

-The shore abounds in bizarre rock formations and bird life, and a number of towns snuggle in bays along the north coast.
-From the largest town, Stykkisholmur, travellers can take cruises or a ferry across Breidafjordur bay with its countless islands.
+The shore abounds in bizarre rock formations and birdlife, and a number of towns snuggle in bays along the north coast.
+From the largest town, Stykkisholmur, travelers can take cruises or a ferry across Breidafjordur bay with its countless islands.
 The ferry calls at Flatey island with period piece houses that testify to its old status as a major cultural center.

-The cliffs between the tiny villages of Hellnar and Arnarstapi are a must-see, as well as the black sandy beach of Djupalonssandur.
+The cliffs between the tiny villages of Hellnar and Arnarstapi are a must-see.
+Likewise the black sandy pebble beach of Djupalonssandur.
 Here in Snaefellsnes, more particularly in Grundarfjordur village, also stands the most photographed mountain in the country, Kirkjufell.